mflint/tldr/pages/osx/tree.md

-# tree
+tree
+====

 > Show the contents of the current directory as a tree.

-- Show files and directories up to 'num' levels of depth (where 1 means the current directory):
+Show files and directories up to 'num' levels of depth (where 1 means the current directory):

-`tree -L {{num}}`
+    tree -L {{num}}

-- Show directories only:
+Show directories only:

-`tree -d`
+    tree -d

-- Show hidden files too:
+Show hidden files too:

-`tree -a`
+    tree -a

-- Print the tree without indentation lines, showing the full path instead (use `-N` to not escape whitespace and special characters):
+Print the tree without indentation lines, showing the full path instead (use `-N` to not escape whitespace and special characters):

-`tree -i -f`
+    tree -i -f

-- Print the size of each node next to it, in human-readable format, with folders displaying their cumulative size (as in the `du` command):
+Print the size of each node next to it, in human-readable format, with folders displaying their cumulative size (as in the `du` command):

-`tree -s -h --du`
+    tree -s -h --du

-- Find files within the tree hierarchy, using a wildcard (glob) pattern, and pruning out directories that don't contain matching files:
+Find files within the tree hierarchy, using a wildcard (glob) pattern, and pruning out directories that don't contain matching files:

-`tree -P '{{*.txt}}' --prune`
+    tree -P '{{*.txt}}' --prune

-- Find directories within the tree hierarchy, pruning out directories that aren't ancestors of the wanted one:
+Find directories within the tree hierarchy, pruning out directories that aren't ancestors of the wanted one:

-`tree -P {{directory_name}} --matchdirs --prune`
+    tree -P {{directory_name}} --matchdirs --prune